 What does home insurance cover?

 Insurance for homeowners or buildings cover as it is commonly known, covers the structure of your property and its fixed fittings.
-If your home sustains any damage from an unexpected event such as a fire, flood or storm, your provider will either pay to repair or rebuild your property to its original state.
+If your home sustains any damage from an unexpected event such as a fire, flood or storm, your provider will either pay to repair or rebuild your property to its original condition.
 Most buildings insurance policies will also pay out for things such as a burst water pipe or subsidence.

 If you are buying a new property or remortgaging, your lender will usually insist that you have buildings insurance in place.
-The only exemption is if you are buying a leasehold property as this will likely be covered by your service charge.
+The only exemption is if you are buying a leasehold property, as this will likely be covered by your service charge.